Volunteer › Volunteer with natural areas

-Metro has a variety of done-in-a-day and recurring restoration projects available at parks and natural areas across the region suitable for groups of all sizes and ages.
+Metro has a variety of volunteer opportunities at parks and natural areas across the region.

 Is your service club, faith group, school or scout troop looking for a service project?
 Is your workplace planning a team-building day?
 Metro's 12,000-plus acres of natural areas and parks offer a variety of done-in-a-day and recurring restoration projects suitable for groups of all sizes and ages.